jbrodriguez/unbalance/README.md

 It's versatile in the fact that it can serve multiple purposes, based on your needs.

 Some of the use cases are:
-- Empty a disk, in order to change filesystems (read the Use Cases section below).
+- Empty a disk, in order to change filesystems (read [kizer's example](http://lime-technology.com/forum/index.php?topic=45352.msg435488#msg435488)).
 - Move a specific folder from a disk to another disk.
 - Split your movies/tv shows/games folder from a disk to other disks.

+You will certainly come up with other examples as soon as you install it.

+## Core Features
-The core feature is that it will make sure to fill the target disk(s) as much as possible, without running out of space.
+ - **Makes sure to fill the target disk(s) as much as possible, without running out of space**<br>

-If it can't move some files/folders, it will inform you in the console and via notifications (if you set them up in the settings).
+If it can't move some files/folders, it will inform you in the console and via notifications (if you set them up in the settings), before any actual move takes place.

+ - **Operates in the background**<br>
+ You can close your browser while the move operation is ongoing.
+It will keep moving files on the server and show you the current progress as soon as you reopen the browser.

-This is the reason it's split into two phases:
+These are the reasons it's split into two phases:
 #### Calculate
 The logic is simple
 - Get the contents of the selected files/folders from the source disk